Android Central Verdict

 - You struggle to hold large phones

-Whether you own a budget phone or recent flagship, you'll love the outdoor screen brightness, smooth scrolling, and workhorse battery life of the Galaxy S22+.
-The Snapdragon 8 Gen 1 offers a 30%-ish performance upgrade on the Snapdragon 888, and if you find a clear case, you'll enjoy the phone's look without risking a glass-shattering disaster.
+Despite all of Samsung's post-launch controversies about pseudo-LTPO displays and throttled apps, the Galaxy S22+ beats most of the Android ecosystem handily.
+You'll love the outdoor screen brightness, smooth scrolling, and workhorse battery life of the Galaxy S22+.
+The Snapdragon 8 Gen 1 offers a decent performance upgrade on the Snapdragon 888, and if you find a clear case, you'll enjoy the phone's look without risking a glass-shattering disaster.